Best Packing Cubes 2019

 Flight 001 offers a variety of shoe bags for men and women, so check out the entire selection if bright pink isn’t your color.

-As with other Flight 001 products, you’re paying for design, so they’re a tad pricey.
+WHAT WE DON’T: As with other Flight 001 products, you’re paying for design as well as quality, so they’re a tad pricey.
 See some of Amazon’s cheaper travel shoe bags here.

 Again, these aren’t exactly what you might think of when you think packing cubes, but Eagle Creek’s Pack It Compression Sacs are fantastic space savers.
 The one way air vents allow for easy compression of bulky items like coats (and allow me to rationalize traveling with my pillow).